All Episodes

 The courts, I mean, literally going back to the Chinese exclusion cases, probably before that, have said over and over again, this is part of foreign policy, making treaties, excluding foreigners.

-And if the foreigners being excluded, if the leaders of their government have a problem with that, they deal with the president.
+And if the foreigners being excluded, if the leaders of their governments have a problem with that, they deal with the president.

-You know what's amazing, and and I love your your legal mind because you are able to add that context and texture to your comments, and I think it's appropriate.
+And I love your legal mind because you are able to add that context and texture to your comments, and I think it's appropriate.

 But the Constitution is very clear.